-For the sake of these families, I ask Republicans in Congress and the President-elect to stop moving so quickly to scrap the ACA without putting forward an alternative plan that immediately covers pre-existing conditions.
+For the sake of these families, I ask members of Congress and the President-elect to stop moving so quickly to scrap the ACA without putting forward an alternative plan that immediately covers pre-existing conditions.
 I am heartbroken thinking of how other families with very sick kids will cope without continuity of coverage.
-If Congress isn’t more prudent, thousands of very sick kids could fall through the cracks just when they need surgery and advanced care—even if it only takes a few months for a Republican plan to be voted on and then implemented.
-That’s unconscionable.

-Right now there are thousands of kids in the hospital or being born in the USA with life-threatening and serious health conditions who need continuity of care.
+Right now there are thousands of kids in the hospital or being born in the USA with life-threatening and serious health conditions who critically need care.

 Here are some statistics relating to sick kids in the USA:

 –500,000 preterm babies are born each year in the USA.
 Many need advanced NICU care.